 1. In this paper, the Casualty Actuarial and Statistical (C) Task Force provides background research on price optimization, identifies potential benefits and drawbacks to the use of price optimization, and presents options for state regulatory responses regarding the use of price optimization in ratemaking.
 The Task Force is not expressing an opinion on the policy decisions that have been or may be made by each state concerning rating practices that may incorporate price optimization.

 2. The primary focus of the paper is on personal lines ratemaking.
-Some of the concepts and principles may have application to other lines of business.
+Ratemaking concepts and principles (e.g., cost-based actuarial indications or unfair discrimination) may have application to commercial lines of business, as well.

 3. Though price optimization could be used in risk selection, marketing, or other insurer operations, these issues are not addressed in this paper.
-These issues may be addressed as “next steps” by the NAIC.
+The NAIC should consider whether these are issues which need to be addressed.

 Introduction

 Ratemaking is the process of establishing rates used in insurance or other risk transfer mechanisms.
 This process may involve a number of considerations, including estimates of future claims costs and expenses, profit and contingencies, marketing goals, competition, and legal restrictions.
 Actuaries play a key role in the ratemaking process and are generally responsible for determining the estimated costs of risk transfer.
-The advent of more sophisticated data mining tools and modeling techniques have allowed the use of more objective and detailed quantitative information for aspects of the rate-setting process for which actuaries have traditionally relied on judgment or anecdotal evidence.
+The advent of more sophisticated data mining tools and modeling techniques have allowed the use of more objective and detailed quantitative information for aspects of the rate-setting process for which insurers have traditionally relied on judgment or anecdotal evidence.

 Making adjustments to actuarially indicated rates is not a new concept; it has often been described as “judgment.”
 Insurers often considered how close they could get to the indicated need for premium without negatively affecting policyholder retention and how a given rate would affect the insurer’s premium volume and expense ratio.
 Before the introduction of data-driven quantitative techniques, the answers to these questions were largely subjective.
 Historically, when judgment was applied, the changes were made on a broad level (e.g., an entire rating territory).

-In recent years, some insurer rating plans have begun to address risk at a more granular level.
-Through a process or technique referred to by many as “price optimization,” insurers have started using big data (data mining of non-insurance databases of personal consumer information where permitted by law), advanced statistical modeling or both to select rates that differ from indicated rates at a very detailed or granular level.
-Formalized and mechanized adjustments can be made to rates for many risk classifications and, ultimately, perhaps even for individual insureds.
+In recent years, through a process or technique referred to by many as “price optimization,” insurers have started using big data (data mining of insurance and non-insurance databases of personal consumer information where permitted by law), advanced statistical modeling or both to select prices that differ from indicated rates at a very detailed or granular level.
+Formalized and mechanized adjustments can be made to indicated rates for many risk classifications and, ultimately, perhaps even for individual insureds.

 According to the Casualty Actuarial Society (CAS), until recently, companies had limited ability to quantitatively reflect individual consumer demand in pricing.
 By measuring and using price elasticity of demand, an insurer can “optimize” prices to charge the greatest price without causing the consumer to switch to another insurer.
 It is this use of elasticity of demand that has led to criticisms that price optimization penalizes customers.